Chrico/wp-fields/README.md

 ---

 ## Working with data, validation and filters.
-After knowing how to create an element and render them, we now want to work with some real data which was send via our form.
+After knowing how to create an element and render them, we now want to work with some real data which was send via our website.

 ```php
 <?php